 -

-Yes, where an undertaking that is cooperating with a cartel investigation in one market (the first cartel) obtains total immunity or 100% reduction in financial penalties in relation to its cartel activities in the second market (the second cartel), it will also receive a reduction in the financial penalties imposed in relation to the first cartel.
-This reduction in fine is in addition to any reduction granted as a result of its cooperation in the first market alone.
+Yes.
+The CMA has said that where an undertaking that is cooperating with a cartel investigation in one market (the first cartel) obtains total immunity or reduction in financial penalties in relation to its cartel activities in the second market (the second cartel), it will also receive a reduction in the financial penalties imposed in relation to the first cartel.
+This reduction in fine is in addition to any reduction granted as a result of its cooperation in the first cartel alone.
+See CMA’s guidance on applications for leniency and no-action in cartel cases (OFT1495), paragraph 9.1 to 9.2.

 -